jabellard/chp/README.md

 # chp (change prompt) -- version 2.0
 ## I. Features
-    This tool can be used to fully customize the shell prompt.
+    This tool can be used to fully customize the bash shell prompt.

 ## II.
 Instalation Guide